 But this Friday, there was no rushing out to the golf course to set up signs, fill coolers, and set up PA systems.
-Today is a holiday of sorts for our boys, with a St. Mary teachers conference underway.
-The extent of our stress upon getting everyone dressed was a trip to Krispy Kreme for hot donuts.
+Today is a holiday of sorts for our boys, with St. Mary’s parent-teacher conferences underway.
+The extent of our stress upon getting everyone dressed was a trip to Krispy Kreme for Hot Donuts Now.
 Brennan, is seated in the front with me, dressed in an oversized Play for Press On tee shirt.
 Christopher and his buddy Atlas are in the back seat playing a game and giggling as we joke with the lady at the drive through window.
 Pulling out onto Washington Rd, we turn the radio to a country music station, which switches songs from a Brad Paisley classic to what the boys and I call “County Rap,” distinguished by a urban doom-chucka-chucka beat glazed with a country twang.
 Not having grasped a feel for this new sound, I switch over to the Rock station.
-Its the Beatles, playing “Something.”
+It’s the Beatles playing “Something.”

 Driving east back towards North Augusta, we squint in the the early sun.
 Brennan turns to me knowingly and happily says, “now this is a good song.”

 I reached over, ruffled his hair and smiled.
 I don’t know why, but this comment made me so happy inside.